curtmorgan3/quest-bound-docs/docs/attributes/logic.md

 ### Operations

 - Set
-  - Applies to result of its output chain to its input (i.e. the default value)
+  - Applies the result of its connected chain to its input (i.e. the default value)
 - Add
-  - Adds its input to its output
+  - Passes the sum of its input and output to the next node in the chain
 - Subtract
-  - Subtracts its output from its input
+  - Passes the difference of its input and output to the next node in the chain
 - Multiply
-  - Multiplies its input and output values
+  - Passes the product of its input and output to the next node in the chain
 - Divide
-  - Divides its input by its output
+  - Passes the quotient of its input and output to the next node in the chain
 - Round
-  - Considers its input.
+  - Considers its input, modifies it with the below rules, then passes it to the next node in the chain
     - If its a number with a floating point decimal greater than or equal to 0.5, it will round its output up to the nearest whole number.
     - If its a number with a floating point decimal less than 0.5, it will round its output down to the nearest whole number.
 - Round Up
-  - Rounds its input up to the nearest whole number and provides that as its output
+  - Rounds its input up to the nearest whole number and passes that to the next node in the chain
 - Round Down
-  - Rounds its input down to the nearest whole number and provides that as its output
+  - Rounds its input down to the nearest whole number and passes that to the next node in the chain

 ### Comparisons

 When comparison nodes are attached to a condition, they will evaluate the nodes in their chain to be either true or false.

-:::tip
-When a comparison node is in a chain, the result of that chain will always be either true or false.
+:::info
+Any chain with a comparison node can be considered a comparison chain.

+Comparison chains are attached to condition nodes to determine which branch of logic to follow or to chart nodes to filter and select a value.
 :::

 - Equal